Samkth123/KTH-md/Negotiations/Guest lecture Johan brenner Creandum.md

 - usually want 2 entrepreneurs in founding team than one solo
 - usually look at how someone pitchs - can you explain stuff in a concise and clear way? are you a salesperson?
 What people do you sorround yourself with and have you hired somebody yet?
 Do you show passion, perserverance, stamina, never give up and something that drives you?

+Always better to invest in a great founder and bad idea than a bad founder and great idea